iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 [WorkspaceContainer]($backend)s are named containers of a group of [workspace resources](#workspace-resources).
 There is no limit on the number of `WorkspaceContainers` accessed during a session, nor is there a limit on the number of resources held within a `WorkspaceContainer`.
 However, keep in mind:

- - Access rights are per-WorkspaceContainer.
+ - Access rights are per-`WorkspaceContainer`.
 That is, if a user has permission to access a `WorkspaceContainer`, they will have access to all resources within it.
- - For offline access, WorkspaceContainers are saved as files on local computers, and must be initially downloaded and re-downloaded whenever they are updated.
+ - For offline access, `WorkspaceContainer`s are saved as files on local computers, and must be initially downloaded and re-downloaded whenever they are updated.
 Multi-gigabyte downloads can be time consuming.
  - WorkspaceContainers are versioned as a whole.
 There is no versioning of individual resources within a WorkspaceContainer.

 Generally, it is expected that a single `WorkspaceContainer` will hold a related set of resources for a single "scope" (e.g. organization, discipline, iTwin, iModel, etc.) for an appropriate set of users.

 ### WorkspaceContainerName and WorkspaceContainerId

-Every `WorkspaceContainer` has a unique identifier called a [WorkspaceContainerId]($backend). `WorkspaceContainerId`s can be GUIDs or any other identifier scheme that guarantees uniqueness.
+Every `WorkspaceContainer` has a unique identifier called a [WorkspaceContainerId]($backend). `WorkspaceContainerId`s may be GUIDs or any other identifier scheme that guarantees uniqueness.
 Since `WorkspaceContainerId`s can therefore be long and hard to recognize, `WorkspaceContainer`s can also be identified with a shorter, human recognizable `WorkspaceContainerName`.
 This not only provides an easier to recognize and understand scheme for interacting with `WorkspaceContainer`s, but also provides a level of indirection that can be useful for substituting different `WorkspaceContainer`s for the same `WorkspaceContainerName` at runtime, for example for versioning.

 #### The `workspace/container/alias` Setting

 A `WorkspaceContainerId` is *resolved* from a `WorkspaceContainerName` via the [Workspace.resolveContainerId]($bentley) method.
-It does so by looking through all current [IModelHost.workspace.settings]($backend) settings of type:
+It does so by looking through all current [IModelHost.workspace.settings]($backend) of type:

 ```ts
     "workspace/container/alias": {